FischermanCH/net-alarm/README.md

 Thing's done :
 - very basic index webpage on port 7777 with links to subpages
-- generate subpages with backlink to main
+- very basic subpages with backlink to main

 ─────────────────────────────────────────────────────────